Christmas Past at Tyntesfield National Trust

 Created by the Tyntesfield House Team

-Celebrate Christmas the Victorian gentleman’s way in the Billiard Room.
-Join the fun and festive atmosphere, as the leisurely side to the Victorians is showcased.
-The space has been transformed; two pool cue Christmas trees feature amongst a forest of hand-made playing card trees, bringing the room to life as a space for games.
+We celebrated Christmas the Victorian gentleman’s way in the Billiard Room.
+Visitors joined the fun and festive atmosphere, as the leisurely side to the Victorians was showcased.
+The space was transformed; two pool cue Christmas trees featured amongst a forest of hand-made playing card trees, bringing the room to life as a space for games.

-Spirit bottles glowing with soft lights hint at the rich history of lively social gatherings and revelry!
+Spirit bottles glowing with soft lights hinted at the rich history of lively social gatherings and revelry!

 CHAPEL